When Does Cane Corso Calm Down

 Some Cane Corso never calm down because they are an easily excitable dog breed, and as an adult, they may become hyper in new situations or when they meet new friends.

 This can be a normal thing for Cane Corso.
 This hyper stage can be controlled to a certain degree with training and learning some social skills that can be helpful.
-But the results will depend on the dog’s personality.
+However, the results will depend on the dog’s personality.

 Being hyper doesn’t make your dog bad.
 It can be really hard for them to learn what they need to do in some situations.
 It will take them some time to learn the new skills, but they will get there eventually.